MicrosoftDocs/playfab-docs/playfab-docs/features/playerdata/quickstart.md

     }
     ```

-5. To get player data, add a `GetUserData` method to the `PlayFabLogin` class. `SetUserData` uses the [GetUserData](xref:titleid.playfabapi.com.client.playerdatamanagement.getuserdata) method to retrieved the player data for the specified player.
+5. To get player data, add a `GetUserData` method to the `PlayFabLogin` class. `SetUserData` uses the [GetUserData](xref:titleid.playfabapi.com.client.playerdatamanagement.getuserdata) method to retrieve the player data for the specified player.

     ```csharp
     void GetUserData(string myPlayFabId) {